wbamberg/idl-reference/docs/nsICertificateDialogs.md

  The user is requested to enter the password
  that was used in the past to protect that backup file.

- @param ctx A user interface context.
- @param password The password provided by the user.

- @return false if the user requests to cancel.

 #### Parameters ####